RawadAlaryan/Design-Patterns/src/main/java/creationalDesignPatterns/builderDesignPattern/BuilderDesignPattern.md

 - In Java JDK, The class StringBuilder uses the Builder Design Pattern.

-### Builder Design Pattern Class has the following elements:
+### Builder Design Pattern has the following elements:
 1. Builder
 2. Client as Main Method.